Advanced-Dataspaces-VTT/VTT-Example-IDS-Connector/README.md

 ### Running the connector

+1. Open the file 'docker-compose.yml' and edit the line 36 by replacing the '*server_ip / localhost*" to match with your deployment environment (e.g., if you are running the connector in localhost, the line would be '- CONNECTOR_URL=https://localhost:8081'

-1. From the root directory run `docker compose up --build -d` this will start the `VTT_connector` and `VTT_UI` in detached mode
+2. From the root directory run `docker compose up --build -d` this will start the `VTT_connector` and `VTT_UI` in detached mode

-2. Once the services have started you can navigate to `http://localhost:8080` to access the user interface
+3. Once the services have started you can navigate to `http://localhost:8080` to access the user interface

    Please note that when deploying to a server, `http://localhost:8080` should be replaced with `http://server-ip:8080` to access the user interface